 First proposed by black educators and the Black United Students at Kent University in 1969, Black History Month, celebrated annually in February in the US, is an opportunity to celebrate Black voices, achievements, and to reflect on the central role of African Americans throughout US history.
 Princeton University Press is proud to publish books that engage with serious issues and ideas relating to Black experiences.
-Check out our recommended reading, and throughout the month, visit this space for Ideas pieces by Tyler Stovall and Michael G. Hanchard.
+Check out our recommended reading, and throughout the month, visit this space for an Ideas piece by Eddie R. Cole and a podcast with Joseph C. Ewoodzie.

 The era of the Enlightenment, which gave rise to our modern conceptions of freedom and democracy, was also the height of the trans-Atlantic slave trade.
 America, a nation founded on the principle of liberty, is also a nation built on African slavery, Native American genocide, and systematic racial discrimination.
 White Freedom traces the complex relationship between freedom and race from the eighteenth century to today, revealing how being free has meant being white.